KevinAWijaya/MasuyaTest/README.md

 # SalesApp Java (Desktop)

-A Java Swing desktop application for managing sales, including products, transactions, and reporting features using the MVC architecture (DAO, Repository, Controller layers).
+A Java Swing desktop application for managing sales, including products, customers, and transactions features using the MVC architecture (DAO, Repository, Controller layers).

 ---